Work Canada FAQ’s

 Do I have to buy insurance through IEP?

 No, insurance is not a program requirement.
 You will need to purchase insurance to go on a working holiday to Canada.
-IEP has a very comprehensive policy that covers a working holiday in Canada.
+IEP have very comprehensive policies that covers a working holiday in Canada and can be tailored to fit any traveller.
+You will find information and a quote for option one here and the Product Disclosure Statement for option two here.
 If you would like to obtain a quote for insurance please email email@example.com

 How do I find a job?